ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 This document explains some of the most common operators used in ReactiveCocoa, and includes examples demonstrating their use.

-Note that “operators,” in this context, refers to functions that transform [signals][] and [signal producers][], _not_ custom Swift operators.
+Note that “operators”, in this context, refers to functions that transform [signals][] and [signal producers][], _not_ custom Swift operators.
 In other words, these are composable primitives provided by ReactiveCocoa for working with event streams.